 My core beliefs have been clearly stated since I joined Loyola 25 years ago in every page that I’ve written for my students and to the outside world, and in every photograph that I did.
 I received my tenure in 1998 based on those principles.

 The department must have a copy of every syllabus I taught since 1992.
 Read them and let me know if my teaching has degraded.
-Samples of those syllabi are posted on my website and are available for the world at large.
+Samples of those syllabi are posted on my private website and are available for the world at large.
 I do not usually receive from readers comments on “incompetence,” but more of the kind, I’m surprised you can do all this in a university like that!

 If I cannot “do all this” anymore it’s because the working conditions at Loyola have degraded, at least since 2013.
 It has become difficult to even get the minimum required enrollment of 12 for most of those syllabi.
-Out of the five yearly courses, four are core, and the core is not a core anymore—more like an Iranian bazaar with a hodgepodge of incompatible courses.
-Even a bazaar has more coherence, personality, and decency than anything we call core at Loyola!
+Out of the five yearly courses, four are core, and the core is not a core anymore—more like a Persian bazaar with a hodgepodge of incompatible courses.
+Even a bazaar has more coherence, personality, and decency than anything we call core at Loyola.
 We’ve never had the luxury conditions of our friends in Hyde Park, but at least the room was open for experimentation.
 We’re now into a sinister machinery called the Core—with a capital C!
 I’m sure Loyola is making more pennies, and the WSJ will have us lower in 2018!

-I find it sinister that you’re trying to “improve” my performance by assigning me five times a week at 8:00—when I expressly told you and David that I cannot teach that early, because never in 25 years did I teach that early, and because I work late at night and suffer from certain health conditions, which is not unusual at my age.
+I find it wicked that you’re trying to “improve” my performance by assigning me five times a week at 8:00—when I expressly told you and David that I cannot teach that early, because never in 25 years did I teach that early, and because I work late at night and suffer from certain health conditions, which is not unusual at my age.

 Rather than give me lessons of “ethics,” I want you to question your ethical line, assuming you have one: Are the 8:00am assignments really there to “improve” my teaching, or are they an overt attempt to make my working conditions unbearable?
 Is there any consciousness left in you?

 I cannot accept any 8:00am assignments.
 You can do whatever you want with the two h104 sections, but I won’t be able to teach them myself.
 Let’s not waste time on this.
-Unless I’m brought to the fall MWF 2017 schedule, I will only attend the course on the modern middle east in fall 2018.
+Unless I’m brought back to the fall MWF 2017 schedule, I will only attend the course on the modern middle east in fall 2018.

 My conditions are final and nonnegotiable.
 You can do whatever you want with me—that’s the sinister aspect of clueless bureaucracies—but you won’t be able to harm my dignity.